 Surface Area Configuration

-Unlike new installations, no existing services or features are turned off during an upgrade, but additional surface area configuration options can be applied after the upgrade is completed.
+To help ensure an efficient upgrade, no services or features are turned off during the upgrade process, but all surface area configuration options can be applied after the upgrade is completed.